espoirMur/my-blog-gastby/README.md

     - check if you can add both dark and light theme
     - add the image background to the post
 - [] set a note section in the site , where I can post some notes that are not ready to be published into blog posts.  check this site for an idea. https://devopsian.net/notes/
+ - [] Fix the covid part 2 post
+- [] Check the post about applying for uk universities

 ### Some usefull command